AdobeDocs/journey-optimizer.en/help/using/content-management/generative-image.md

 1. Add a prompt to better fine-tune your results and click **[!UICONTROL Generate]**.

-    Enable the **[!UICONTROL Enhance with current content]** option for the Content assistant to personalize new assets based on your message, campaign's name, and selected audience.
+    Enable the **[!UICONTROL Enhance with current content]** option for the AI Assistant to personalize new assets based on your message, campaign's name, and selected audience.

     ![](assets/gen-ai-image-2.png)